Austin FX4: FX4R

-In 1982, Carbodies (who had been producing the FX4 for Austin and Mann & Overton) took over the cab's intellectual property rights when BL (Austin's parent company) lost interest in it; Carbodies thereafter produced it under their own name.
-The old Austin engine was no longer available because, during Michael Edwardes' reconstruction of British Leyland, the plant had been sold to India.
-Carbodies selected the Land Rover 2286 cc diesel engine in its place and also offered the similar-sized Land Rover petrol engine as an option.
-The new model was branded the FX4R, with R standing for Rover.
-The FX4R had some improvements over the previous FX4 models, including power steering and full servo brakes, but its performance and reliability were poor and the cab gained a bad reputation.
+In 1982, Carbodies, who had been producing the FX4 for Austin and Mann & Overton, took over the cab's intellectual property rights when British Leyland, Austin's parent company, lost interest in it; Carbodies thereafter produced it under their own name.
+The old Austin engine was no longer available due to the closure of the British Leyland engine plant at Courthouse Green, so Carbodies selected the Land Rover 2286 cc diesel engine in its place and also offered the similar-sized Land Rover petrol engine as an option.
+The new model was branded the FX4R, with R standing for 'Land Rover engined'.
+The FX4R had some improvements over the previous FX4 models, including power steering, full servo brakes, a top speed of 85 mph and lockable rear doors controlled by the driver, but its performance and reliability were poor and the cab gained a bad reputation.

 Some proprietors replaced the Land Rover engine with the Perkins/Mazda 2977 cc diesel, which improved the performance of the cab dramatically.
 Whilst powerful and reliable, the Perkins conversion gained a reputation for being noisy at idle and, mistakenly, for causing cracks in the chassis.
 The chassis problem, which was also occurring on late model Austins, was traced to a manufacturing fault.